deephaven/deephaven-core/README.md

 docker run hello-world
 ```

-These commands must be run using WSL 2 on Windows.
+On Windows, these commands must be run using WSL 2.

 <details>
   <summary>Installing WSL...</summary>